technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

     ![](./media/image56.png)

-13. Run the following command to clone a Git repository containing a notebook, data, and other files to your workspace:
+4. Run the following command to clone a Git repository containing a notebook, data, and other files to your workspace:

     `git clone https://github.com/technofocus-pte/MLOps-Driven-Chatbot-with-Azure-AI-AML-and-Azure-AI-Search-Integration.git`

     ![](./media/image57.png)

-14. When the command has completed, in the **Files** pane, click **↻** to refresh the view and verify that a new **Users/*your-user-name*/MLops…** folder has been created.
+5. When the command has completed, in the **Files** pane, click **↻** to refresh the view and verify that a new **Users/*your-user-name*/MLops…** folder has been created.

     ![](./media/image58.png)

-15. Stay back in the same page to continue.
+6. Stay back in the same page to continue.

 # Exercise 3: Setting up MLOps Pipelines for Automated Deployment

->**Introduction:** :This task focuses on implementing MLOps pipelines that automate the end-to-end process of model deployment.
+>**Introduction:** :This exercise focuses on implementing MLOps pipelines that automate the end-to-end process of model deployment.
 We will create and configure pipelines within Azure DevOps, enabling the automation of model training, testing, and deployment.
 This will allow Contoso Bank to streamline the process of updating machine learning models, ensuring that marketing models are always using the most up-to-date data and techniques.

 ### **Task 9 : Run the notebook to Work with Data**

+In this task,we use python SDK to clean the data and train the model using the data

 1. Expand **models** folder and select the **ContosoBankAMLmodel.ipynb** notebook.